Common Questions About Photopheresis

 What happens during photopheresis?

-Your nurse will place a needle into your arm or will connect your CVC to the photopheresis machine.
-The photopheresis machine will draw your blood and separate the white blood cells from the rest of the parts of your blood.
-The remaining cells in your blood will be placed back into your vein through your arm or CVC.
+Your nurse will place a needle into your arm or will connect your Mediport or CVC to the photopheresis machine.
+The photopheresis machine will take some of your blood.
+Then, it will separate the white blood cells from the rest of the parts of your blood.
+The leftover cells in your blood will be placed back into your vein through your arm, Mediport, or CVC.

-Your white blood cells will be treated with a medication called methoxsalen and then exposed to UV light, which activates the medication.
-The treated white blood cells will then be re-infused into your body through your arm or CVC.
+Your white blood cells will be treated with a medicine called methoxsalen.
+Then, they will be exposed to UV light, which activates the medicine.
+The treated white blood cells will be re-infused into your body through your arm, Mediport, or CVC.
 The treated cells will help your immune system fight GVHD or CTCL.

 How long does photopheresis take?

 The procedure usually takes about 2 to 3 hours.
-After your procedure is finished, your healthcare provider will check your pulse and blood pressure.
-You’ll then be able to go home.
+After your procedure, your healthcare provider will check your pulse and blood pressure.
+Then, you’ll be able to go home.

 How do I care for myself after photopheresis?